peteroupc/peteroupc.github.io/bernsupp.md

 > **Notes:**
 >
 > 1. Providing the full proof for the error bounds shown in the last table is a bit tedious, so here is a sketch.
-The proof was found by analyzing Theorem 3.3 of Güntürk and Li (2021)[^8], finding upper bounds for so-called "central moments" of the binomial distribution (see B4 to B7 in the appendix), then plugging them in to various estimates mentioned in that theorem's proof.
-The most significant estimate in that theorem is denoted $(B_n-I)^{\lceil (r+1)/2 \rceil}(f)$, which in this case is the error when approximating $f$ using an iterated Bernstein polynomial, when $f$ has a continuous $(r+1)$-th derivative.
+The proof was found by analyzing Theorem 2.2 of Güntürk and Li (2021)[^9], finding upper bounds for so-called "central moments" of the binomial distribution (see B4 to B7 in the appendix), then plugging them in to various estimates mentioned in that theorem's proof.
 > 2. A polynomial's Bernstein coefficients can be rounded to multiples of $\delta$ (where $0 \lt\delta\le 1$) by setting $c$=floor($c/\delta$) \* $\delta$ for each coefficient $c$.
 The new polynomial will differ from the old one by at most $\delta$.
 (Thus, to find a polynomial with multiple-of-$\delta$ coefficients that approximates $f$ with error $\epsilon$ [which must be greater than $\delta$], first find a polynomial with error $\epsilon - \delta$, then round that polynomial's coefficients as given here.)

 <a id=Approximate_Bernoulli_Factories_for_Power_Series></a>